Fck-r-sns/Fck-r-sns.github.io/_posts/2021-04-05-expressions.markdown

 I use a small hack: I insert a temporary "subtree_root" node with low priority to deal with parentheses.
 That means that if there will be priority sorting for operators in this subtree, then no node can go outside it because no operator can have priority less than "subtree_root".

 But before it, we need to push the current node to a stack.
-The current node pointer will be changed during the subtree parsing, and we will need to return to it after we finish parsing the parentheses.
+The current node pointer might be changed during the subtree parsing, and we will need to return to it after we finish parsing the parentheses.
 Also, the stack guarantees the correct order for nested parentheses.

 ![]({{page.images_folder}}/8.png)